Skip to content

 The IndexNow protocol is also part of the stack.
 IndexNow sends instant indexing notifications to Bing.
 Bing powers ChatGPT’s search backend.
 According to Wellows’ analysis, sites with properly configured IndexNow see AI citations appear 3 to 4 weeks faster.

-WordPress 7.0 releases on April 9, 2026, during WordCamp Asia.
+WordPress 7.0 is expected in mid-2026.
 It is the first major CMS to build AI infrastructure directly into its core.
 Not a plugin.
 WordPress is becoming an AI-native platform.

 WordPress 7.0 AI features diagram showing AI Client SDK, Connectors Dashboard, and Abilities API